YaoyiW27/Blog/content/tech/CS61B.md

 }
 ```

 - Java has the `Set` interface.
-There are two main implementations: `TreeSet`, and `HashSet`. `TreeSet` keeps its elements in “sorted” order, and is fast.
-In contrast, `HashSet` does not have a defined “order”, but is (usually) really fast.
+There are two main implementations: `TreeSet`, and `HashSet`. `TreeSet` keeps its elements in "sorted" order, and is fast.
+In contrast, `HashSet` does not have a defined "order", but is (usually) really fast.
-     -  We will formalize these notions of “fast” later on in the course when we learn about asymptotic analysis.
+     -  We will formalize these notions of "fast" later on in the course when we learn about asymptotic analysis.
 - A `Set` cannot contain duplicate items.
 If we try to add an item already in the set, nothing happens.

 #### Dictionaries / Maps